Export Data from Forecast to Excel via the API

 Step 4: Go to the Admin Settings in Forecast using your personal menu at the top right

-Step 5: Go to the API-keys tab at the left
+Step 5: Go to the API-keys tab and click Generate new API-key

-Step 9: Add the other information as showcased in this picture, i.e. URL and the GET name of the data you wish to export from Forecast and the Parameters at the bottom of the window, or find the information using the GitHub repository with our API guidelines.
-Click OK.
+Step 7: Add the information as showcased in the screenshot above, i.e. URL and the GET name of the data you wish to export from Forecast.

-Step 12: Click the small button at the top right of the first column as shown in the picture below.
+Step 10: Click the small button at the top right of the first column as shown in the screenshot below.
 Check or uncheck data as you see fit, and click OK.

-Step 14: Right click on the new item in the right sidebar, and go to Properties to rename the data set and enable/disable data points if necessary.
-Good practice is also to rename the tab/sheet at the bottom if you plan to work with several data sets.
+Step 12: Right-click on the new item in the right sidebar, and go to Properties to rename the data set and enable/disable data points if necessary.
+A good practice is also to rename the tab/sheet at the bottom if you plan to work with several data sets.

-Step 15: You can add more data sets by right clicking the item at the right, selecting Add as shown in the picture below, and following the instructions from the previous steps, 8-14.
-This makes you able to link data sets, e.g. Person ID with that particular person's time registrations using the "persons" and "time_registrations" GET names.
+Step 14: You can add more data sets to the same file which makes you able to link data sets, e.g. Person ID with that particular person's time registrations using the "persons" and "time_registrations" API endpoints.
 Additionally, you can get a better visual view by using the Pivot Table feature.